Indonesia could reopen Bali beaches to foreigners by end of July | ExBulletin

 Indonesia could reopen Bali beaches to foreigners by end of July

-Find out what moves the global economy in the new season of the Stephanomics podcast.
-Subscribe via Apple Podcast, Spotify or Pocket molding.

-Indonesia aims to welcome foreign tourists back to the seaside islands of Bali, Bintan and Batam by the end of July, with a plan to speed up vaccinations in these areas to stop the spread of the new coronavirus. .
+JAKARTA, April 18 (Bloomberg): Indonesia aims to welcome foreign tourists back to the seaside islands of Bali, Bintan and Batam by the end of July, with a plan to speed up vaccinations in these areas to stop the spread of the new coronavirus (Covid19).

-The government is in talks with Singapore, China, South Korea, India, the Netherlands and the United Arab Emirates for potentialtravel bubbles that will allow their nationals to visit Indonesia’s so-called “green zones”, or sites that have curbed Covid-19 infections and vaccinated a significant portion of their local population, the Minister of Tourism said on Friday and from Creative Economy, Sandiaga Uno. .
+The government is in talks with Singapore, China, South Korea, India, the Netherlands and the United Arab Emirates for possible travel bubbles that will allow their nationals to visit the so-called “green zones.”
+Indonesia, ”or sites that have reduced Covid-19 infections and vaccinated a significant portion of their local population, Tourism and Creative Economy Minister Sandiaga Uno said in an interview on Friday.

 Ukraine and Poland also submitted demands to Indonesia, guaranteeing a set number of tourists who could travel to the Southeast Asian nation via charter flights, Uno said.
-This would ease a government ban imposed since March 2020,ban most foreign nationals from entering or transit through Indonesia during the pandemic.
+This would ease a government ban imposed since March 2020, banning most foreign nationals from entering or transit through Indonesia during the pandemic.

 Indonesia is joining Thailand and Hong Kong in considering allowing limited overseas travel to support their struggling tourism industries.
-Like its neighbors, however, slower than expectedinoculation and fears of athe resurgence of Covid-19 cases throws a wrench in the works.
+Like its neighbors, however, a slower-than-expected inoculation and fears of a resurgence of Covid-19 cases are throwing a wrench in the works.

-At the heart of Indonesia’s plan will bevaccine supply, which is expected to be insufficient this month due to lower exports to producing countries.
+The vaccine supply will be at the heart of Indonesia’s plan, which is expected to fall short this month due to export restrictions in producing countries.
 Shots are currently a priority for older people and frontline workers in Covid-19 hotspots such as Jakarta, but a new directive from President Joko Widodo aims to include Bali on the list, Uno said.

-“We already have around 60,000 to 70,000 vaccinators ready in Bali.
-Once we have the supply, the health minister said we can complete the task in two to three months, getting us to mid-July or the end of July, ”for reopening, Uno said, who was appointed to his post in December.
-At least 2 million people would have to have been vaccinated for the program to start, he said.
+“We already have nearly 60,000 to 70,000 vaccinators ready in Bali.
+Once we have the supply, the Minister of Health said we can complete the task in two to three months, getting us to mid to mid-year. at the end of July, for reopening, said Uno, who was appointed to his post in December.
+At least 2 million people would have had to be vaccinated for the program to start, he said.

 Batam and Bintan, which are part of the Riau Islands just south of Singapore, had hoped to start receiving travelers from the city-state by April 21, but this will likely be delayed as discussions continue on protocols for health, Uno said.
 The lane will be on the agenda of an upcoming meeting between Widodo and Singapore Prime Minister Lee Hsien Loong, he added.

-Other tourist sites considered for the travel corridor program include Yogyakarta, Belitung Island and Lake Toba in Sumatra, Borobudur temple in central Java, the fishing town of Labuan Bajo in eastern Indonesia and Likupang in Sulawesi, which welcomes Chinese tourists.
+Other tourist sites considered for the travel corridor program include Yogyakarta, Belitung Island and Lake Toba in Sumatra, Borobudur Temple in Central Java, the fishing town of Labuan Bajo in eastern China.
+Indonesia and Likupang in Sulawesi, which welcomes Chinese tourists.
 Any decision to reopen more areas will be driven by data on how the infection was contained, Uno said.

-A vaccine passport is the new golden ticket as the world reopens

 Southeast Asia’s largest economy aims to vaccinate up to 3 million people in Bali and around 70,000 in Batam and Bintan to gain collective immunity in the islands before they reopen to foreign visitors.